seaniedan/weatherWHAT/README.md

 [Pillow, a fork of the Python Imaging Library (PIL)](https://pillow.readthedocs.io/en/stable/) is used to draw data on the images:
 ```
-pip install Pillow
+pip3 install Pillow
 ```

-To display the weather forecast on your Pimeroni Inky wHAT, attach the display to your Raspberry Pi or compatible device and install the drivers:
+To display the weather forecast on your Pimeroni Inky wHAT, attach the display to your Raspberry Pi or compatible device and install the drivers (this may take a while):
 ```
-sudo pip install inky
+sudo pip3 install inky
 ```
 To discover weather around the world using natural text ('Paris, France'), install [geopy](https://geopy.readthedocs.io/en/stable/)
 ```
-pip install geopy
+pip3 install geopy
 ```
-If you want to display the images on your computer, using the -d option, Pillow may require you to install a viewer.
-You can use [Imagemagick](https://imagemagick.org/script/download.php):
+If you want to display the images on your computer, using the -d option, Pillow requires a viewer.
+Install [Imagemagick](https://imagemagick.org/script/download.php):
 ```
 sudo apt-get install imagemagick
 ```